Amazon Bedrock

 SQS notification method is enabled setting queue_url configuration value.
 S3 bucket list polling method is enabled setting bucket_arn configuration value and number_of_workers value.
 Both queue_url and bucket_arn cannot be set at the same time and at least one of the two value must be set.

-Collecting Bedrock model invocation logs from CloudWatch
+Collecting Amazon Bedrock model invocation logs from CloudWatch

-When collecting logs from CloudWatch is enabled, users can retrieve logs from all log streams in a specific log group. filterLogEvents AWS API is used to list log events from the specified log group.
+When collecting logs from CloudWatch is enabled, you can retrieve logs from all log streams in a specific log group. filterLogEvents AWS API is used to list log events from the specified log group.

 Exported fields